DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 Moreover it would probably have a smoother saturation with less oscillation. <br />
 Three buffer sizes are tested, starting with *1e4* and continuing in a 10x magnitude rise, image 5.
 The Result is that the size seems to have less influence than the greedy gradient.
 The runs have more or less all the same learning inclination.
-However the exception that the bigger buffer have less oscillation with right.<br />
+Moreover the exception that the bigger buffer have less oscillation is right.<br />
 For the next tests the Buffer size of 1e5 is chosen, since it has a good trade off between performance and computational time.

 ### 5.2 Agent Comparison
 Actually an expected behavior would be that the PER-DQN agent performs best and then in decay order the Double-DQN and the DQN algorithm.
 However the results looks different.
-The DQN algorithm is the faster learner and the Double-DQN agent reaches in total the highes scores.
+The DQN algorithm is the fastest learner and the Double-DQN agent reaches in total the highes scores.

-The question is what is the reason for this behavior.
-One explanation could be that the environment is too easy so that the sophisticated algorithm cant play there hand.
+What is the reason for this behavior: One explanation could be that the environment is too easy so that the sophisticated algorithm can't play there hand.
 Moreover is difficult to compare the algorithms by just one run, since the results are strongly depend on how fast the stochastic exploration is hitting the best values.
 Which leads to a heavy divagation even for the same algorithm.